 Here’s another example.
 Someone wrote into the discussion forum some time ago asking what to give her five-year-old for a sinus headache.
 She said her son had a sinus headache every day!!!
 I could have done the expected thing and said, “Give a dose of Kali bich.
 30C,” (our most popular sinus remedy) but instead I asked, as above, “When did it start and what was going on in his life at the time that it started?”

 What we found out was, the “sinus” headache started after he had taken antibiotics for the flu!
 (OMG!)
 (Do you see the damage that drugs cause?
 Not to mention the fact that antibiotics are totally ineffective against the flu!)

 Now, if you read our article by Dr. Stuart Close in this very issue of the ezine and you read his cases at the bottom, you will note that more often than not, the remedy he chose for the case was the causal agent in potency!
+(I have a feeling no one knows what I just said.)
 In one case, a patient was given colchicum as a drug by the hospital, as was apparently common at that time, and when Dr. Close realized the patient had been poisoned by colchicum, he prescribed…ta-da!…Colchicum 30C!
 In another case, a patient was dying because of doctor-prescribed arsenic; so Dr. Close prescribed…of course…Arsenicum 30C!
 When you know what the cause is?
 That’s the remedy!
-(More likely than not.)
+(More often than not.)
 Learn to make remedies out of things, you might have to do it some day.
-I’ve written an article on it called: How To Make Your Own Remedy
+I’ve written an article called:

 Also, if you are prescribing based on a lab test?
 That will do you no good if the case has no symptoms.
 If a lab test comes up positive and there are no symptoms, give the constitutional remedy.